banatibalazs/smart-gas-meter-reader/setup/setup_server/README.md

 The MQTT broker is now accessible over LAN.

+## Configure flask app

 ## Creating executable scripts with PyInstaller

-## Set up cron job to execute the script regularly
+## Set up cron job

+- Run the script regularly.
+- Copy the processed images into flask's static/images folder.

 I used https://crontab.guru/ to find the proper schedule expression.